firebase/FirebaseUI-Android/README.md

 ## Using FirebaseUI to Populate a RecyclerView

 RecyclerView is the new preferred way to handle potentially long lists of items.
-Since Firebase collections can contain many items, there is an `FirebaseRecyclerViewAdapter` too.
+Since Firebase collections can contain many items, there is an `FirebaseRecyclerAdapter` too.
 Here's how you use it:

 1. Create a custom ViewHolder class
 2. Create a custom subclass FirebaseListAdapter